bztsrc/phppe3/README.md

 - [PHPUnit](https://phpunit.de) compatibility with [100% code coverage](http://bztsrc.github.io/phppe3/coverage)
 - [Bootstrap](https://getbootstrap.com/) compatibilty
 - Can be used as CGI (Apache and nginx), from CLI and also as a library just out-of-the-box
-- Very low footprint, less than 768KiB, ideal on small computers such as [Raspberry Pi](https://www.raspberrypi.org/)
+- Very low footprint, ideal on small computers such as [Raspberry Pi](https://www.raspberrypi.org/)
 - Highly modular, easy to expand structure with Class autoloader
 - Self consistency check and diagnostics (even fix!)
 - Environment auto-detection (like base url, browser's language, timezone and screen size)